Torridon and Applecross for breathtaking mountains.

-But the winding and mostly single track roads are quite demanding, unless you are a local.
+But the winding and mostly single track roads - for example, through Glen Torridon - or round to Applecross - are quite demanding, unless you are a local.
 (Mostly, the residents hereabouts, bless them, adopt the attitude that visitors are likely to be travelling more slowly and therefore will be able to stop first ahead of a potential collision on a blind bend on single track between two passing places.
 I’m not putting you off driving here, am I?)

 The mountains Liathach (left of centre) and the western end of Beinn Eighe from Loch Clair on a day of sun-and-cloud in Glen Torridon.
 Note the pale quartzite top of Beinn Eighe.

 Where to stay around Torridon, Shieldaig and Applecross

 This is a route description that starts in Glen Torridon and ends at the top of the famous Bealach na Ba on the Applecross peninsula.
 Because of the mostly narrow roads and the number of potential photo-stops, I strongly suggest you book accommodation in the area for a few nights.
 Torridon and Applecross hasn’t a lot of settlement, in turn meaning not a lot of accommodation.
 That’s part of its charm.
 (Tiny word of warning if you are a same-sex couple though: there is one B & B in the area that hit the headlines a while ago for its less-than-liberal views on such things…just saying!)